 Making a good video takes time.
-Time to think the messages, time to develop the style, time to nurture the production.
+Time to outline the messages, time to develop the style, time to nurture the production.
 None of the stages can be treated with levity.

-The last thing you want is to publish your video just to realize that it doesn’t tell your story well enough.
+The last thing you want is to publish your video, only to realize that it doesn’t tell your story well enough.

 A bad video can make your viewers feel underestimated